Science School Trip to Iceland Iceland

-Whether your students are fascinated by the physics of the northern lights, the chemistry of the minerals in geothermal mud pools or the biology of the how life has adapted to the land of fire and ice; there is something for all young scientists.
+You'll learn about the physics behind the Northern Lights, the mineral chemistry in geothermal mud pools, and the biology of how life has adapted in the land of fire and ice.

 What's included